ajs-voices/once-upon-a-dream/scenes/013-date.md

 I walked to the subway and once I got on I pulled out my phone to see what messages I had missed.
 There was a simple text

-Nox: _My version of applie pie.
+Angel: _My version of applie pie.
 Hope you and your friend enjoyed it._

 Shit!
 I didn't know if he was mad or if he was being nice.